-§ 4.
+§4.
 Workplace

-- (1) For the purposes of this Act, a workplace is a place of work and its surroundings on the premises of an enterprise of a sole proprietor or company, a state or local government agency, a non-profit association or a foundation (hereinafter enterprise) or any other places of work to which an employee has access in the course of his or her employment or where he or she works with the permission or on the order of the employer. - (2) An employer shall design and furnish its workplace such that it is possible to avoid occupational accidents and damage to health, and to maintain an employee's workability and well-being. - (3) If in the work process dangerous smoke, dust, gases, vapour or liquids are emitted in doses which may be harmful to the health of an employee, the emissions shall be prevented from spreading in the working environment by ensuring that the emissions are removed from the source and are rendered harmless. - (31) The occupational health and safety requirements for work in explosion hazard zones shall be established by the Government of the Republic. - (4) In order to prevent or reduce a health risk, a workplace shall be provided with protective, rescue and first aid equipment, safety signs and other safety equipment.
-The provision of first aid in an enterprise and the requirements for the use of safety signs shall be established by the minister responsible for the area by a regulation. - (41) A workplace and work equipment shall be in good technical condition and regularly maintained.
+(1) For the purposes of this Act, a workplace is a place of work and its surroundings on the premises of an enterprise of a sole proprietor or company, a state or local government agency, a non-profit association or a foundation (hereinafter enterprise) or any other places of work to which an employee has access in the course of his or her employment or where he or she works with the permission or on the order of the employer.

+(2) An employer shall design and furnish its workplace such that it is possible to avoid occupational accidents and damage to health, and to maintain an employee's work ability and well-being.

+(3) If in the work process dangerous smoke, dust, gases, vapour or liquids are emitted in doses which may be harmful to the health of an employee, the emissions shall be prevented from spreading in the working environment by ensuring that the emissions are removed from the source and are rendered harmless.

+(3) The occupational health and safety requirements for work in explosion hazard zones shall be established by the Government of the Republic.

+(4) In order to prevent or reduce a health risk, a workplace shall be provided with protective, rescue and first aid equipment, safety signs and other safety equipment.
+The requirements for the use of safety signs shall be established by the minister responsible for the area by a regulation.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+(4) A workplace and work equipment shall be in good technical condition and regularly maintained.
 The safety equipment and safety devices intended to prevent hazards shall be regularly maintained and checked.
 Any faults found which are liable to affect the safety and health of employees shall be rectified as quickly as possible.
-[RT I 2007, 3, 11 entry into force 01.03.2007] - (42) If a workplace contains danger areas in which, owing to the nature of the work, there is a risk of an accident or damage to health, the said areas shall be marked and appropriate measures shall be taken to prevent employees who have not received special instruction or special training or other persons from entering those areas.
-However, if it is necessary to enter a danger area, it may be done only in the presence of an employee who has received special instruction or special training.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

+(4) If a workplace contains danger areas in which, owing to the nature of the work, there is a risk of an accident or damage to health, said areas shall be marked and appropriate measures shall be taken to prevent employees who have not received appropriate instruction or training or other persons from entering those areas.
+However, if it is necessary to enter a danger area, it may be done only in the presence of an employee who has received appropriate instruction and training.
 Appropriate measures must be taken to protect employees who work in a danger area.

-- (43) The territory of a workplace, stairwells, routes, workrooms and non-workrooms shall be adequately lit.
+$(4^3)$ The territory of a workplace, stairwells, routes, workrooms and non-workrooms shall be adequately lit.
 The location of the light sources shall not endanger an employee.
 The lighting shall ensure that the safety signs and emergency shut-down devices are clearly visible.
-[RT I 2007, 3, 11 entry into force 01.03.2007] - (44) Outdoor work shall be organised such that workplaces, routes and other work-related areas as well as work equipment located outdoors and used by employees in the course of their work would not endanger people or interfere with vehicle traffic.
+IRT 1 2007 3 11 - entry into force 01 03 20071

+$(4^4)$ Outdoor work shall be organised such that workplaces, routes and other work-related areas as well as work equipment located outdoors and used by employees in the course of their work will not endanger people or interfere with vehicle traffic.

-- (45) The occupational health and safety requirements set for a workplace shall be established by the Government of the Republic.
-[RT I 2007, 3, 11 entry into force 01.03.2007] - (5) The occupational health and safety requirements for specific areas of activity shall be established by the Government of the Republic.
+$(4^{5})$ The occupational health and safety requirements set for a workplace shall be established by the Government of the Republic.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

+(5) The occupational health and safety requirements for specific areas of activity shall be established by the Government of the Republic.